 After crossing into Canada, drive ~30 miles north on Provincial Route 61 and turn right onto Mountain Road (sign).
 Continue for about 2 miles, turn right onto Feaver Rd and drive to its end with a small paved parking lot at the trailhead.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount McRae:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount McRae Ice and Mixed:

 Featured Route For Mount McRae Ice and Mixed